ITfoxtec/FoxIDs/docs/external-login.md

 With external login you can authenticate users in your existing user database with an [API call](#api).
 You implement the API which is called with a username and password, and the API then validate the username and password combination and return a response indicating success or failure.
 You would use an external login authentication method if you have an existing user store to leverage the user store as a possible authentication method in FoxIDs.
-After login it is possible to create [external users](users.md#external-users) and optionally show a dialog where the user e.g., can put in a name, email etc.
+After login it is possible to create [external users](users.md#external-users) and optionally show a dialog where the user e.g., can put in a name, email.

 > If desired, you can possible over time migrate users to FoxIDs and phase out the API and existing user store.
 However, it requires that emails have been added to the users.